Vibration & Ultrasound Technologies: A Possible Integrated Inspection Tool?

 Most of the sounds sensed by humans range between 20 Hertz and 20 kilohertz.
 (The average high-end human threshold is16.5 kHz.)
 The wavelength sizes of these frequencies tend to be relatively large when compared with the sizes of sound waves sensed by ultrasonic translators.
 The wavelength of low-frequency sounds in the audible range are approximately 1.9 cm (3/4″) up to 17 m (56′) in length (when using the high-frequency average of 16.5 kHz), whereas ultrasounds sensed by ultrasonic detectors are only 0.3 cm (1/8″) up to 1.6 cm (5/8″) long.
 Since ultrasound wavelengths are magnitudes smaller than those in the audible range, they have characteristics that are conducive to condition analysis.
 One advantage is that the amplitude of a generated ultrasound falls off exponentially from the source, making the emission localized and easily isolated for detection and analysis.

 The AE technique homes directly in on the high frequency (~ 100 kHz) component of the elastic waves being generated by operating machinery.
 The resulting AE signal is very strongly influenced by fault processes and has a much reduced sensitivity to the effects of normal running components. (ie good machines are much quieter at 100 kHz yet machine faults which result in deteriorating contacting surface give rise to very loud signals).
-Because of this it is possible to analyse the Ultrasound signal
+Because of this it is possible to analyze the ultrasound signal

 Examples of how to connect ultrasonic detectors to a data collector can be obtained from equipment manufacturers.
 All connect in a similar way and will give similar results.

-Analysis The output of most ultrasonic detectors is a heterodyned signal so you could look at the signal as a direct representation and scale the values in an engineering unit such as volts, Eus, or even Gs.
+The output of most ultrasonic detectors is a heterodyned signal so you could look at the signal as a direct representation and scale the values in an engineering unit such as volts, Eus, or even Gs.
 The definition of the parameter is arbitray as it is really has no meaning as an amplitude value.
 This is purely used for a one shot analysis function.

 Much better analysis can be performed by using a system of enveloping which is somewhat similar to heterodyning.
 Enveloping is a demodulation process that is used predominantly to measure the incipient defects that are present when a rolling element bearing starts to fail.
 There are many different types of enveloping and many of them can be applied to ultrasonic detectors.
 By using the enveloping circuit of the data collector you effectively double envelope the high frequency system.
 The important thing to remember is that we are looking at early deterioration of the rolling element bearing or its lubrication film.
 The fluid film thickness in a rolling element bearing is less than one micron, if there is a breakdown of the film due to lack of lubrication or parasitic loads